VladyslavSavon/UML-User-Flow-Diagram_Online-clothing-store/README.md

 # UML-User-Flow-Diagram_Online-clothing-store
-The UML User Flow Diagram of an online clothing store
+An UML User Flow Diagram of an online clothing store

 ## Short description of the diagram